Visual Artist

 Space becomes part of the story.
 My childhood home.
 My kitchen.
 My studio.
 Vancouver.
 Oaxaca.
 Places I have lived in, and that now live in me.

-A voice that continues to expand
+My voice continues to expand

 Sometimes I am afraid of this voice.
 It refuses to stay quiet.
-It is restless, playful, bold, and loud.
+It is restless, bold, and loud.

 My Migration Story